Fanney Khan: Plot

 Prashant Kumar Sharma (Anil Kapoor), a part-time vocalist in an orchestra, who is popularly known as Fanney Khan, dreams of becoming a singer but circumstances prevent him from being one.
 He rushes to the hospital and holds his newborn daughter, whom he names Lata, after the famous Indian playback singer, Lata Mangeshkar.

 A grownup Lata (Pihu Sand) has an excellent voice but is ridiculed for being overweight.
 She is a fan of Baby Singh (Aishwarya Rai Bachchan), a famous superstar singer, who is tired of her life and wants a break.
 Prashant's factory is shut down and he starts working as a taxi driver.

-One day, coincidentally, Baby travels in Prashant's taxi.
+One day, Baby's manager Kakkad, talks to her about staging a wardrobe malfunction to gain publicity.
+Enraged, Baby storms out of Kakkad's car and looks for a taxi.
+Coincidentally, Baby travels in Prashant's taxi.
 Prashant mixes sleeping pills in the water bottle when she asks for water.
 He calls his best friend Adhir Sinha (Rajkummar Rao) and tells him that he is kidnapping Baby to release an album of his daughter.
 After much pleading, Adhir agrees to help him.

 During this incident, Adhir and Baby become friends.
 Adhir finally takes her out secretly and she starts enjoying herself.
+She tells him that her real name is Sumitra and she grew up in an orphanage, learning music from the church choir.
 She also thanks him for bringing her pet dog, Ustaad, whom she considers her true friend but problems arise when Prashant sees on TV that the police are aware of Baby's kidnapping as the watchman of Baby's residence reveals that he saw a man (Adhir) kidnap her dog.